Slartron/esp32c3-intro/projects/blink-led/README.md

 ## About

 This micropython app demonstrates how to use the `NeoPixel` class to blink the programmalbe onboard LED on a EPS32 C3 micro controller.
+It's a [esp32-intro](../../README.md) project.

 ## Hardware